Homotopically equivalent simple loops on 2-bridge spheres in 2-bridge link complements (II)

-\subjclass[2000]{Primary 20F06, 57M25\\ {The first author was supported by Basic Science Research Program through the National Research Foundation of Korea(NRF) funded by the Ministry of Education, Science and Technology(2009-0065798).
+\subjclass[2010]{Primary 20F06, 57M25 \\ {The first author was supported by Basic Science Research Program through the National Research Foundation of Korea(NRF) funded by the Ministry of Education, Science and Technology(2012R1A1A3009996).
 The second author was supported by JSPS Grants-in-Aid 22340013 and 21654011.}}